 HLRS is tightly connected to academia and industry through long term partnerships with global market players such as Porsche and T-Systems, as well as other European companies, HPC centres and Universities worldwide.
 Particular attention is given to our collaboration with Small and Medium Enterprises (SMEs) through established entities such as SICOS BW GmbH and the Automotive Simulation Center Stuttgart (ASCS).

 HLRS operates a CRAY XC40 supercomputer delivering a peak performance of more than 7 PetaFlops and owns a variety of smaller systems, reaching from clusters to cloud resources.
-To support local industry and satisfy the growing demand for training in HPC a dedicated Training Center will be inaugurated in October 2016.
+To support local industry and satisfy the growing demand for training in HPC a dedicated Training Center was inaugurated in October 2016.